drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *relatable*
 *Relatable* is a vague word that many readers, including me, dislike.
 When students use *relatable*, they usually mean to express something about identification, empathy, or appealing to an audience.
 Can you reword to be clearer?
 ####  *relate to*
 That X "relates to" Y explains almost nothing.
 Here is an exaggerated illustration: I "relate to" the planet Neptune because we are in the same solar system.
 So what?
 Can you reword to be clearer?
-What is the exact relationship between X and Y?
+Do you mean *identify with*, *understand*, or some relationship between X and Y that is about a particular kind of relevance or connection?
 #### *reveal* as noun
 This reality-show buzzword is becoming more and more common in everyday parlance, but it often causes a weird tone in academic or professional writing, making it borrow a hackneyed TV trope ("the big reveal").
 In writing, stick to using *reveal* just as a verb and find some other way to express the thought.